-My next 8-week series, Peaceful Parents, Cooperative Kids: From Conflict and Chaos to Cooperation and Calm is based on Positive Discipline and starts Sept.
-22 via Zoom.
+My Parenting series, Peaceful Parents, Cooperative Kids: From Conflict and Chaos to Cooperation and Calm is based on Positive Discipline and is offered regularly in Oakland as well as via a Virtual (synchronous) classroom.
 Learn more about the parenting series here!

 What are your favorite parenting books and why?
 Please let me know here in the comments section!